 Whether for an office building, a data center, or a hospital, the scope matrix includes a long list of systems.
 Beyond the main systems of telecom, security, and AV, it extends to distributed antenna systems (DAS), paging systems, or nurse call systems.
 A single project manager who lacks in-depth experience in any one of these systems will not be able to efficiently coordinate all of them.
 Some of these systems are often left to be installed by the integrators without being designed, which results in change orders or loss of functionality.
-To prevent this, it is critical to fully scope all of the systems and be able to design and coordinate them.
+To prevent this, it is critical to fully scope all of the systems and be able to design them as well as coordinate them.

 Technology is always changing, and there is often a newer, better, more cost-effective way of accomplishing the same goal.
 Without subject matter experts or dedicated R&D staff, an in-house team is likely to miss an opportunity for innovation or automation.